zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ####Finding an Internship
 As you work with mentors during Bootcamp and in your Learning Contracts, watch for opportunities to intern.
 Many people want an intern.
 It's nice to have someone who wants to help you (usually for free), and who is interested in your work.
 Many people don't know they want an intern until you suggest it... so ask!

 The MPC has a rich network of possible internships.
 Talk to residents, classmates, mentors, and anyone else around the MPC.
 Someone will know somebody who can help.
-On-sight internships are preferred but, if necessary, an internship could even be conducted digitally, with tools like Skype and Googledocs.
+On-site internships are preferred but, if necessary, an internship could even be conducted digitally, with tools like Skype and Googledocs.

-If existing internships look boring, pitch your own.
-Many times a business or other organization can be convinced to offer a new internship based around what you want to learn, as long as it makes value for their organization.
+<b>If existing internships look boring, pitch your own.</b> Many times a business or other organization can be convinced to offer a new internship based around what you want to learn, as long as it makes value for their organization.

 If you need help with how to approach an internship opportunity, talk to someone with more experience.
 The MPC can help you make a connection, but <b>you are responsible for approaching the mentor and convincing them to employ you as an intern.</b> This is a valuable and important life skill and it's part of your education.
 Make sure you check out visa requirements if you're traveling abroad!

 ###Confirming your Internship with the MPC
 The MPC needs your internship to send an acceptance letter to mpc@ufm.edu.
 This is so we know you have secured your internship.
-To incorporate your internship into your learning contract, you'll also need to submit a mentor agreement form (usually it's your boss who signs it!).
+To incorporate your internship into your learning contract, you'll also need to submit a mentor agreement form (usually it's your boss who signs it).

 ##Graduation and Life Beyond the MPC
 We want the MPC to prepare you for life beyond school.
 As a community for creative leaders, graduation requirements reflect our commitment to your long term work as a creator.